lcpz/awesome-copycats/README.rst

 Except Multicolor and Powerarrow Darker, every theme has a colorscheme_ and uses Yawn_.

+Blackburn and Holo use png topbars, supported screen width sizes are:

+    1024
+    1152
+    1280
+    1366
+    1440
+    1600
+    1680
+    1920
+    2560

+if your screen don't match one of these widths, then you have to create a proper topbar, and put it into ``themes/*chosentheme*/icons/topbar``.

 **Have any suggestions?** Did you see some great stuff and you want me to put my paws on it?
 Feel free to email me, it might just be the next copycat!

 Author